themodernjavascript/javascript-promises/content/10-async-await.md

 Async function always returns a promise.
 If the code has return `<non-promise>` in it, then JavaScript automatically wraps it into a resolved promise with that value.

-For an example, the code below returns a resolved promise with the result of 1:
+For an example, the code below returns a resolved promise with the result of `Hi async function!`:

 ```javascript
 async function f() {